 Bitcoin wallet – a software program that stores and manages Bitcoins.
 Online, offline and mobile (plus hybrid) options are available.
 For more details see here.

 BitTorrent – a peer-to-peer protocol that allows decentralized, distributed, and highly efficient sharing of files.
 The BitTorrent protocol has many legitimate uses (and potential uses), but has achieved notoriety for its popularity among copyright infringers.
 To download using BitTorrent you need a BitTorrent client (software) and small torrent file containing the information your client needs to download a desired file.
 Indexes of torrent files are available on torrent sites such as The Pirate Bay.
 You should be aware that because files are shared among all other current downloaders and uploaders, it is very easy to trace the IP address of downloaders.
-For this reason we strongly advise that anyone illegally downloading copyrighted content using the BitTorrent protocol protect themselves using a VPN service that permits P2P.
+For this reason we strongly advise that anyone illegally downloading copyrighted content using the BitTorrent protocol protect themselves using one of our best vpn for torrents.

 Block chain – a distributed database or public ledger that cannot be tampered with.
 Block chains are most closely associated with cryptocurrencies such as Bitcoin, where they are used to record and verify every transaction made using a whole or a fraction of that currency in order to prevent fraud and other irregularities.
 Other uses for the block chain are also being developed.